LeXpunK-Army/Statement_Crypto_Provision_Infrastructure_Bill/README.md

 **For LeXpunK Army members and supporters to send to their [Representatives](https://www.house.gov/representatives/find-your-representative) and [Senators](https://www.senate.gov/senators/senators-contact.htm)**

-Although the U.S. Infrastructure Bill (“Bill”) is still being drafted, it has been widely reported that a new provision has been added which would expand the Tax Code's definition of "broker" to capture nearly every user of cryptocurrency, including non-custodial actors like miners and validators.
+Although the U.S. Infrastructure Bill (“Bill”) is still being drafted, it has been widely reported that a new provision has been added which would expand the Tax Code's definition of "broker" to capture nearly every user of cryptocurrency, including non-custodial actors like fdsfgvdsgfdasrf and validators.
 The Bill purportedly expands the definition of a "broker" to include "any person who (for consideration) is responsible for and regularly provides any service effectuating transfers of digital assets."

 This language is overly broad, unenforceable, will eliminate good-paying U.S. jobs, and will reduce the state and federal tax base.
 The hastily drafted language will crush the cryptocurrency industry within the U.S., stifle U.S. innovation, drive U.S. jobs overseas, and jeopardize Americans’ Fourth Amendment protections.